 The NSS’s response to Chief Rabbi Mirvis’s request that secularists stop campaigning against religious privileges

 Forthcoming NSS events

 Make a stand for freedom, fairness and human rights by adding your voice to the call for a secular democracy.
 Join the National Secular Society today https://www.secularism.org.uk/join

-Support the podcast, share with a friend and leave a positive review everywhere you can.
+Support the podcast, share with a friend and leave a five-star review everywhere you can.

 Podcast: Play in new window | Download